-Both the external (analog) volume control and trimmers work with a three-terminal $100 \text{ k}\Omega - 360 \text{ k}\Omega$ variable resistor.
-The volume control can have either a log or linear taper, which is selectable via software.
-It is possible to use a VC with up to 1 M Ω of resistance, but this could result in a slight decrease in the resolution of the taper.
+Both the external (analog) volume control and trimmers work with a three-terminal 100 k $\Omega$ - 360 k $\Omega$ variable resistor.
+The volume control can have either a log or linear taper, which is selectable via IDS.
+It is possible to use a VC with up to 1 M $\Omega$ of resistance, but this could result in a slight decrease in the resolution of the taper.